 17 IMAC members shall serve in their personal capacity and shall not seek or accept instructions in regard to their performance on IMAC from any government or other authority internal or external to ITU.

 18 Members of IMAC shall sign an annual declaration and statement of private, financial and other interests (Appendix A to these ToR).
 The Chairman of IMAC shall provide the completed and signed declaration and statement to the Chairman of the Council promptly after a member commences his/her term on IMAC, and thereafter on an annual basis.

+Members shall not be held personally liable for any advice, opinions or recommendations provided by the Committee acting collectively.

+Members shall be indemnified and held harmless by the Union against any claim, action, proceeding or liability arising from acts performed in the discharge of their functions on behalf of the Committee, provided such acts were undertaken in good faith and with due care.

 Selection, appointment and term

 19 The process for selection of members of IMAC is set out in Appendix B to these ToR.
 The process shall involve a selection panel comprising representatives of the Council on the basis of equitable geographical distribution.